 3. The curriculum for A Level Environmental Science offers vast potential for cross-curricular study.

-Studying Environmental Science at Study Hub enables students to access a broad curriculum for longer because elements of Maths, Science, Geography.
+Studying Environmental Science at BIS enables students to access a broad curriculum for longer because elements of Maths, Science, Geography.
 Psychology, History, Ethics, Politics, English, Technology, Critical Thinking, Art and Media are included.
 This is important for the individual as it equips them to gain a rounded understanding of our world at an age when they are keen to absorb, analyse and discuss.
 It is important for our environment because we need environmentally minded scientists, but also those who specialise in areas such as government, communication, teaching and homemaking where their skills in subjects such as Language, Art or Psychology can be helpful.
-Study Hub makes Environmental Science attractive to and accessible for students with strengths in all areas by ensuring passionate teaching, careful differentiation, a lively and varied curriculum and several field trips during the year.
+BIS makes Environmental Science attractive to and accessible for students with strengths in all areas by ensuring passionate teaching, careful differentiation, a lively and varied curriculum and several field trips during the year.

 Why Modern Foreign Languages?